Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 Walking up to the dark haired woman of his dreams he asked...

-<< Let me set the scene for you.
+Let me set the scene for you.
 I was outside the Rambler's Inn, having a meltdown, and here comes Eustace.
-A chubby, serious faced man in his early 20s and almost a foot taller than me and he comes up to me with absolutely no preamble and says, "What can I do to help?" holding out that box of tissues like the dork he was.
+To my eyes, the first impression was a serious-faced, bearded, curly-haired fat man in his mid-20s holding out a box of tissue.
+Thanks to my dad, I am pretty tall.
+In American, I'd be 5'10 bordering on 5'11, and he was nearly a head above me.
+Then, with absolutely no preamble and says, "What can I do to help?" holding out that box of tissues like the dork he was.
 Still is, by the way.
 A dork.
 I love him.

 At that time, though, I was going through a phase and was all grungy and skinny and surly.
 I had been traveling around with my sister Daphne and her boyfriend Frank for six months and was getting fed up.
 I wore baggy t-shirts, baggy jeans.
 Smoked.
 Cigarettes and pot.
-A lot of the first (only quitting when I got pregnant a couple of years later) and a little of the former (Frank having lots of connections around the state and beyond).
-I ate terrible food.
-Too much of it.
-I drank cheap beer.
-Listened to cassette tapes of bands like Buffalo Tom and the Pixies.
-Thought about cutting my hair.
-Dying it.
-Getting tattoos.
-Never did.
-Well, I got one tattoo, but let's no go there.
+A lot of the first.
+A LOT a lot.
+Only quitting when I got pregnant around five years later.
+Relatively little of the marijuana when it was the state cash crop for Alabama, even less now.
+At the time, Frank had lots of connections around the state and beyond and I'm pretty sure Vern's van was originally purchased to run product around.

 I still had my accent back then.
 British, not Japanese.
-My mom, the renowned professor of economics at Oxford, Dr. Tomoko Meyer (nee Sato), had been born in London.
+My mom, the somewhat renowned professor of economics at Oxford, Dr. Tomoko Meyer (nee Sato), had been born in London.
 She raised me until the age of 18 with me spending a lot of my youth being distraught and out of sorts in nearby (to Oxford) Bicester.
 At 18, I decided I wanted to come to stay with my dad, German-American Pastor Maurice Meyer of the Oakmount Church of Christ right on the outskirts of Mobile.
 A mega-church, of sorts.
 It shuttered a few years back after my dad's death and his successor, Auggie Williams, got convicted of fraud.

 In the late 60s, my dad met my mom at Oxford and mixed together four countries - United States, Germany, Japan, Britain - into a single power couple bridging both sides of World War 2 and, a few years later, gave birth to a fussy daughter that muddled her many countries of origin in a non-precise stew of appearance and temperament.

 In the 80s, when I was just seven years old, my dad returned back to the States to start his own church while my atheist mom refused.
-They went through a divorce, my mom keeping his last name which is a whole psychological thing I do not want to get into, and he remarried a Julia Angstrom and took on raising her daughter Daphne, whom he adopted.
+They went through a divorce, my mom keeping his last name which is a whole psychological thing I do not want to get into, and he remarried a Julia Angstrom and took on raising Julie's daughter Daphne, whom he adopted.

 Third, I met Eustace Delmont.
-And he ended up being the key to solving both mysteries.
-And more. >>
+And he ended up being the key to solving the mystery.
+And more.

 Delmont merely stood back and raised his arms.
 "I am a catcher of dogs and a repairer of things mechanical and emotional.
 What does your dog look like?"

-The beautiful woman, whose name was Hitomi Meyer, began to explain that her chocolate lab, Libby the Lab, had gone missing the night before and that someone named Frank and someone named Daphne would not help her to look for it.
-She quoted them as saying, "We told you to leave that d-----d dog at home."
 Someone named Vern was of the impression that the dog would show up as soon as she was hungry.
-Hitomi then went on to explain that Vern was a "s--t head who couldn't catch a b---h if he tried".
+Hitomi then went on to explain that Vern was a "s--thead who couldn't catch a b---h if he tried".
 She was very colorful in her language and did not seem to appreciate that poor Delmont was a bit lost at sea.
+But endeavouring.

-"Are any of these Libby the Lab?" he asked.
+"Are any of these Libby the Lab?," he asked.
 She said they were not.

 A backpack with women's clothing now scattered upon the scrub at the edge of the beach.
 A wad of cash fills the bottom half of the backpack and laying in the sand is a piece of equipment that looks somewhere between a telescope and a remote control, smashed beyond all repair.
 [10]